-Hong Kong protesters throng streets peacefully in heavy rain
+Hong Kong protesters throng streets peacefully in pouring rain

 “I will come again and again and again.
 We do not know how any of this is going to end.
 We will still fight,” she said.

-Police have come under criticism for using increasingly aggressive tactics to break up demonstrations and on Sunday some people handed out balloons resembling eyeballs, a reference to the injury suffered by a female medic who was hospitalised after being hit by a pellet round in the eye.
+Police have come under criticism for using increasingly aggressive tactics to break up demonstrations and on Sunday some people handed out balloons resembling eyeballs, a reference to the injury suffered by a female medic hit by a pellet round in the eye.

 On Saturday, however, a demonstration in support of the government attracted what organisers said was 476,000 people, although police put the number of attendees at 108,000.